 Easy, no, but these would be my top recommendations:

-5. For PHP based content management systems, ask your webhost if mod_brotli is enabled.
+- For PHP based content management systems, ask your webhost if mod_brotli is enabled.
 Brotli compresses output from the server before it's delivered to the client.
-It's more efficient than GZip which is an older alternative.
-If Brotli is enabled, you don't need to do anything other than make sure that your pages are being served over https and that you're not using GZip.
-If you still want/need to use GZip, then in Joomla - this can be enabled in the Control Panel.
+It's more efficient than Gzip which is an older alternative.
+If Brotli is enabled, you don't need to do anything other than make sure that your pages are being served over https and that you're not using Gzip.
+If you still want/need to use Gzip, then in Joomla - this can be enabled in the Control Panel.
 For Wordpress - use Supercache and choose "Compress pages so they're more easily served to Visitors" in the Advanced section.